texmv/academic-kickstart/content/home/about.md

   interests = [
     "early modern literary and intellectual history",
     "classical antiquity and classical reception",
-    "textual criticism, history of the book, and digital humanities", ]
+    "textual criticism and digital humanities",
+  ]

 # List your qualifications (such as academic degrees).